 Salvage Engineering Response Team Leader

 Led division that reviewed and approved plans and drawings for new ship construction and engineering design modifications for commercial tank vessels and OCS industry vessels.
 Ensured designs/plans were in accordance with international & national standards and regulatory oversight programs.
-Oversaw the salvage expertise provided to Coast Guard units responding to major shipping accidents.
-Areas of focus included (but were not limited to):
+Oversaw the salvage expertise provided to Coast Guard units responding to major shipping incidents.
+Examples and areas of focus included, but were not limited to:

 Ship Inspector/Examiner